MicrosoftDocs/architecture-center/docs/solution-ideas/articles/project-15-iot-sustainability-content.md

 - [Azure SignalR Service][Azure SignalR Service] is an open-source software library that provides a way to send notifications to web apps in real time.

-- [App Service][App Service] and its [Web Apps][Web Apps] feature are fully managed platforms for building, deploying, and scaling web apps.
+- [App Service][App Service] and its [Web Apps](/azure/well-architected/service-guides/app-service-web-apps) feature are fully managed platforms for building, deploying, and scaling web apps.

 - [Power BI][Power BI] is a collection of software services and apps that you use to connect and visualize unrelated sources of data.